jedisom/Machine-Learning-Engineer-Nanodegree/customer_segments/README.md

 # Creating Customer Segments

-Unsupervised Learning Project
+Unsupervised Learning Project  - from the Udacity Machine Learning Engineer Nanodegree

-## Template code
+## Template code provided by Udacity

-In this directory (`customer_segments/`), run `ipython notebook`, open `customer_segments.ipynb` and follow the instructions.
+The ipython notebook shell was provided in this directory (`customer_segments/`).  to view my version of the completed the ipython notebook, open `customer_segments.ipynb`

-Note: You need Python 2.7, NumPy, pandas, matplotlib and scikit-learn to work on this notebook.
+Note: You need Python 2.7, NumPy, pandas, matplotlib and scikit-learn for the code in this notbook to work

+## Project Description

+The following problem description was provided by Udacity to give background on the data set and what we were to accomplish.

+>You’ve been hired by a wholesale grocery distributor to help them determine which changes will benefit their business.
+They recently tested out a change to their delivery method, from a regular morning delivery to a cheaper, bulk evening delivery.
+Initial tests didn’t discover any significant effect, so they implemented the cheaper option.
+Almost immediately, they began getting complaints about the change and losing customers.
+As it turns out, the highest volume customers had an easy time adapting to the change, whereas smaller family run shops had serious issues with it--but these issues were washed out statistically by noise from the larger customers.

+>For the future, they want to have a sense of what sorts of different customers they have.
+Then, when implementing changes, they can look at the effects on these different groups independently.
+Your task is to use unsupervised techniques to see what sort of patterns exist among existing customers, and what exactly makes them different.

 ## Dataset

-The dataset refers to clients of a wholesale distributor.
+The dataset (found in wholesale-customers.csv) refers to clients of a wholesale distributor.
 It includes the annual spending in monetary units (m.u.) on diverse product categories.

 It is part of a larger database published with the following paper: